Pa. officials back aggressive coronavirus containment measures. Philly Mayor Jim Kenney doesn't.

 “The decisions Mayor Kenney has to make are vastly different from the decisions that Commissioner Arkoosh has to make,” she said.
 “We are continually trying to balance prudent health protections, while avoiding reactions that are simply not warranted by the situation."

-Although there have so far been fewer reported cases in Philadelphia than its suburbs, the public health risk posed by the coronavirus is potentially more grave in the city, where social distancing is more difficult and a greater percentage of residents lack healthcare coverage.
+Although there have so far been fewer reported cases in Philadelphia than its suburbs, the public health risk posed by the coronavirus is potentially more grave in the city, where social distancing is more difficult and a greater percentage of residents lacks health-care coverage.

-Kenney has encouraged basic precautions like hand-washing, and, like other officials, he has also encouraged Philadelphians who feel sick to avoid public spaces.
-Research on the virus as it unfolds, however, has suggested experts may have initially underestimated the extent to which the virus can spread from people who have not yet begun to show symptoms — and would not know to stay home.
+Kenney has encouraged such basic precautions as hand washing, and, like other officials, he has also encouraged Philadelphians who feel sick to avoid public spaces.
+Research on the virus as it unfolds, however, has suggested that experts may have initially underestimated the extent to which the virus can spread from people who have not yet begun to show symptoms — and would not know to stay home.

 At Sunday’s news conference announcing the four new cases in Philly, which Kenney did not attend, city Public Health Commissioner Thomas Farley noted that asymptomatic carriers of the disease have already played a role in its spread in Philadelphia.